These Chefs Take Wilderness Cuisine to a Whole New Level

 Hulu’s Chefs Vs. Wild contestants share tips on making the best meals in the backcountry.

-As an avid food fanatic, I’ve admittedly grown a bit tired of culinary competition shows, but the new series Chefs Vs. Wild is speaking my language.
-The show, which premieres on Sept.
-26 on Hulu, features chefs—many of whom hail from the West—paired up with survival experts.
+As an avid food fanatic, I’ve admittedly grown a bit tired of culinary competition shows, but the series Chefs Vs. Wild speaks my language.
+The show, which streams on Hulu, features chefs—many of whom hail from the West—paired up with survival experts.
 The teams are then tasked with hunting, fishing, and foraging their way to delicious meals.

-In anticipation of attending survival school this weekend (more on that to come in our upcoming WildLands newsletter; sign up here!), I asked some of the contestants for their tips on how to best start foraging and cooking both safely and deliciously out in the wilderness.
+In anticipation of attending survival school in the near future (more on that to come in an upcoming WildLands newsletter; sign up here!), I asked some of the contestants for their tips on how to best start foraging and cooking both safely and deliciously out in the wilderness.